-Through this proposed rule, FHWA proposes to rescind the rule issued on February 27, 2004, Federal Lands Highway Program; Management Systems Pertaining to the Bureau of Indian Affairs and the Indian Reservation Roads Program, via 69 FR 9490, amending 23 CFR part 973.
-The rule provided for the development and implementation of safety, bridge, pavement, and congestion management systems for transportation facilities providing access to Indian lands and funded under the Federal Lands Highway Program (FLHP) as required by the Transportation Equity Act for the 21st Century (TEA-21) (Pub.
+Through this proposed rule, FHWA proposes to rescind the rule issued on February 27, 2004, Federal Lands Highway Program; Management Systems Pertaining to the Fish and Wildlife Service and the Refuge Roads Program, via 69 FR 9483, amending 23 CFR part 972.
+The rule provided for the development and implementation of safety, bridge, pavement, and congestion management systems for transportation facilities serving the National Wildlife Refuge System (Refuge System) funded under the Federal Lands Highway Program (FLHP) as required by the Transportation Equity Act for the 21st Century (TEA-21) (Pub.
 L. 105-178) (June 9, 1998).
 For the reasons explained below, FHWA has determined that this part is unnecessary and will rescind it in full.

 Section 1115(d)(1) of TEA-21 amended the version of 23 U.S.C.
 204 that existed at the time to add a paragraph (a)(6) stating: "The Secretary and the Secretary of each appropriate Federal land management agency shall, to the extent appropriate, develop by rule safety, bridge, pavement, and congestion management systems for roads funded under the Federal lands highway program."
-The roads funded under the FLHP included Indian Reservation Roads.
-Through 23 CFR part 973, FHWA addressed the management systems for the Bureau of Indian Affairs (BIA) and the Indian Reservation Roads program.
-See 69 FR 9490-01.
+The roads funded under the FLHP included Refuge Roads.
+Through 23 CFR part 972, FHWA addressed the management systems for the Fish and Wildlife Service (FWS) and the Refuge Roads programs.
+See 69 FR 9484.

 On July 6, 2012, Congress enacted the Moving Ahead for Progress in the 21st Century Act (Pub.
 L. 112-141).
 Section 1119(a) of MAP-21 removed the FLHP under 23 U.S.C.
 204, replacing that program with the Tribal Transportation Program (23 U.S.C.
-202), the Federal Lands Transportation Program (23 U.S.C.
+202), the Federal Lands Transportation Program (23

+U.S.C.
 203), and the Federal Lands Access Program (23 U.S.C.
 204).
 In doing so, Congress repealed the previous version of 23 U.S.C.
 204(a)(6) and replaced it with a similar provision at 23 U.S.C.
 201(c)(5), which has remained unchanged.
-Under that provision, FHWA "and the Secretary of each appropriate Federal land management agency shall, to the extent appropriate, implement safety, bridge, pavement, and congestion management systems for facilities funded under the tribal transportation program and the Federal lands transportation program in support of asset management."
+Under that provision, FHWA "and the Secretary of each appropriate Federal land management agency shall, to the extent appropriate, implement safety, bridge, pavement, and congestion management systems for facilities funded under the tribal transportation program and the Federal lands transportation program in support of asset management.'

-The FHWA first notes that the current regulations have become outdated due to subsequent statutory changes and has been superseded by the Tribal Transportation Program.
-For instance, the definition of the Indian Reservation Roads Program in § 973.104 refers to the "part of the FLHP established in 23 U.S.C.
-204 to address the transportation needs of federally recognized" Indian Tribal Governments.
-This refers to the requirements that existed prior to the enactment of MAP-21, where Congress appropriated funds specifically for the Indian Reservation Roads Program as part of the FLHP under 23 U.S.C.
-204.
+The FHWA first notes that the current regulations have become outdated due to subsequent statutory changes, and FHWA has issued more up-to-date guidance.
+For instance, the definition of the Refuge Roads Program in § 972.104 refers to the "funds allocated each fiscal year, as described in 23 U.S.C.
+202(e) and 23 U.S.C.
+204(k)."
+This refers to the requirements that existed prior to the enactment of MAP-21, where Congress appropriated funds specifically for Refuge Roads as part of the FLHP under 23 U.S.C.
+204, which FHWA then allocated pursuant to 23 U.S.C.
+202.